sreena1989/CalculatorProject/README.md

 ## APK Builds
 You can find the final APKs in the FinalBuilds/ folder.

-- CalculatorVR.apk — Tested with Unity XR Device Simulator
+- CalculatorVR.apk — Tested with Unity XR Device Simulator in editor
 - CalculatorMobile.apk — Touch input supported

 ## Unity Version
 - Unity 2022.3.62f1.

 ## Input System
 - Unity New Input System

 ## Build Process
 - For Android